 We believe in the present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a godly life.
 (Romans 8:13–14; 1 Corinthians 3:16, 6:19-20; Ephesians 4:30, 5:18)

-We are dedicated to being a premier college preparatory Christian school, empowering students to impact
+We are dedicated to being a premier college preparatory Christian school, empowering learners to impact

-Monte Vista Christian School empowers students to achieve their highest potential through Christ-centered educational excellence.
+Monte Vista Christian School empowers learners to achieve their highest potential through Christ-centered educational excellence.

 We exemplify Christ-centered character, understanding, and relationships.